With the significant amount of money, you have invested in polyurethane and application tools, you may wonder if you can repurpose some of them.

 Step 2- Move to Other Cups and Repeat

-After a few minutes have passed, you will see the water dirty and changing its color, take the brush out of the first cup of water and dip it into the second cup.
+After a few minutes have passed, you will see the water getting dirty and changing its color, take the brush out of the first cup and dip it into the second cup.

 Step 3- Time to Scrub with Dish Soap

-After you have moved the brush through all three cups of water, it is time to start scrubbing the brush with a nylon scrub brush and some dish soap.
+After you have moved the brush through all the cups, scrub it with a nylon scrub brush and some dish soap.

-Start scrubbing the brush until all polyurethane is gone and only bristles are left.
+Keep on scrubbing the brush until all polyurethane is gone away and only clean bristles are left behind.

 Step 4- Rinse the Brush Under Running Water

 To rinse your brush turn on the faucet and hold the brush under running water.
 Let all the soap suds rinse off the brush.
 If necessary, repeat Step 3 to get your brush squeaky clean.